 File Extension is that which identifies the file type.
 If you are a regular Windows user, then it is not at all a problem to identify the file type.
 For it is very important to see file extension to identity the type of file you are trying to open from a security point of view.
-So in this post, we will see how to show File Extensions and why you should.
+So in this post, we will see how to hide or show File Extensions and why you should show them.

 Since file names allow you to use multiple full stops, the real name of a malware file could be realword.docx.exe.
 But because you have not set Windows to show file extensions, you would see only realword.docx.
 Thinking its a Word document, you could well end up clicking on it and infecting your computer.
 If you had, on the other hand, set your PC to show file extensions, you would see its ful name – realword.docx.exe, which would help you to identify that it was actually an executable file and in all probability a malware file.